August 20

 - The Twins trade OF Roberto Kelly to the Mariners for a player to be named.

 - The Red Sox sweep two from the A's, winning 7 - 5 and 5 - 4 in 13 innings.
 In the nitecap the A's collect one hit in the last 10 innings against five Sox pitchers.
-Nomar Garciaparra has hits in both games to set a ML rookie record of 22 straight games.
+Nomar Garciaparra has hits in both games to set an American League rookie record of 22 straight games.

 - It's an easy day at the office for the Reds as they record no assists in a 5 - 3 loss to the Rockies (14 flies, 12 Ks and one unassisted grounder).
 This has happened just once before in the National League, by the Mets against the Phillies on June 25, 1989.